 The Government Accounting Standards Board (GASB) has issued Technical Bulletin No. 2004-2 stating that municipalities who prepare financial statements in accordance with Generally Accepted Accounting Principles (GAAP) will be required to recognize expenditure for required contributions to the retirement system to the accounting period to which they relate to.
 For the amount due in February 2018, 9 months of the total was attributable to 2016.

-The Town elected to pay the entire amount of the Retirement System amount due in December 2010 to take advantage of a reduced cost.
-The payment was charged to expense and not allocated between expense and prepaid.
+The Town elected to pay the entire amount of the Retirement System amount due in February 2022 to take advantage of a reduced cost.
+The payment was allocated between expense and prepaid.